-CFS' total mortgage financing portfolio was RM69.2 billion as at 31 December 2015, representing an increase of 13.7 per cent. compared to 31 December 2014.
-Its housing loans grew by 15.9 per cent. and its shophouse loans increased by 9.1 per cent. year-on-year, amounting to total outstanding balances of RM52.6 billion and RM11.1 billion as at 31 December 2015, respectively.
-The growth was mainly due to the Group's continued focus on rebalancing its portfolio strategy, intensifying promotion of trade up and renovation loans and campaigns targeted at the secondary property market to accelerate loan growth.
-Apart from properties in Malaysia, the Group also extends overseas mortgage financing for properties within selected locations in Sydney, Perth, Singapore and London.
-As at 31 December 2015, the CFS's mortgage financing portfolio represented 37.8 per cent. of the CFS's total loan portfolio.
+CFS Malaysia's total mortgage financing portfolio was RM80.7 billion as at 31 December 2017, representing an increase of 7.6 per cent. compared to 31 December 2016.
+The growth was mainly driven by housing loans due to the continued focus on portfolio rebalancing, improved approval turnaround time and effective retention strategies.
+Apart from properties in Malaysia, mortgage financing is also extended to overseas properties within selected locations in Sydney, Perth, Singapore and London.
+As at 31 December 2017, the mortgage financing portfolio represented 49 per cent. of CFS Malaysia's total loan portfolio.
+The Group managed to keep its mortgage GIL ratio stable at 0.6 per cent. despite the growth in loan base as a result of prudent lending practices and effective asset quality management.